Correlation Hashing Network for Efficient Cross-Modal Retrieval: Related Work

-Existing cross-modal hashing methods can be roughly categorized into unsupervised methods and supervised methods.
-IMH \cite{cite:SIGMOD13IMH} and CVH \cite{cite:IJCAI11CVH} are unsupervised methods, which extend spectral hashing \cite{cite:NIPS09SH} to the multimodal scenarios.
-CMSSH \cite{cite:CVPR10CMSSH}, SCM \cite{cite:AAAI14SCM} and QCH \cite{cite:IJCAI15QCH} are supervised methods, which require that if two points are known to be similar, then their corresponding hash codes from different modalities should be similar.
-Since supervised methods can explore the semantic labels to enhance the cross-modal correlations and reduce the semantic gap \cite{cite:TPAMI00SemanticGap}, they can achieve superior accuracy than unsupervised methods for cross-modal similarity search with shorter hash codes.
+Existing cross-modal hashing methods can be categorized into unsupervised methods and supervised methods.
+IMH \cite{cite:SIGMOD13IMH} and CVH \cite{cite:IJCAI11CVH} are unsupervised methods that extend spectral hashing \cite{cite:NIPS09SH} to multimodal data.
+CMSSH \cite{cite:CVPR10CMSSH}, SCM \cite{cite:AAAI14SCM} and QCH \cite{cite:IJCAI15QCH} are supervised methods, which require that if two points are known to be similar, then their corresponding hash codes from different modalities should be made similar.
+Since supervised methods can exploit semantic labels or relevance information to distill cross-modal correlation and reduce semantic gap \cite{cite:TPAMI00SemanticGap}, they can achieve superior accuracy than unsupervised methods for cross-modal similarity search with shorter hash codes.

-Most of previous cross-modal hashing methods based on shallow architectures cannot exploit \emph{nonlinear} correlation across different modalities.
-And the latest cross-modal deep models \cite{cite:PAMI14CMNN,cite:JMLR14MMDL,cite:VLDB14MSAE,cite:MM14CorrAE} have shown that deep models can capture nonlinear cross-modal correlations more effectively.
-However, it remains unclear how to maximize cross-modal correlation and control quantization error in a hybrid deep architecture using well-specified loss functions.

-In this work, we further extend existing deep hashing methods \cite{cite:AAAI14CNNH,cite:CVPR15DNNH} to cross-modal retrieval by exploiting two key problems: (1) control the quantization error in a principled way, and (2) devise a more principled loss to link the pairwise Hamming distances with the pairwise similarity labels and to reduce the gap between Hamming distance and cosine distance.
-These crucial improvements constitute the proposed Correlation Hashing Network (CHN) approach.